quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 The ':' in "path: '/dater/:id'" symbolizes a parameter to be passed through the path.
 This was used to pass the user id when making calls to the backend.
 We are unsure as to why the previous team passed the id in way as it is possible to accomplish this using state variables.
 As we work on the routing, if we discover that passing the id through the state instead of the url is more efficient, then we will make the necessary changes.

 ---
 Final Note:

-Due to time constraints we were unable to make changes to use the state variable for the user id instead of passing id throught the url.
+Due to time constraints we were unable to make changes to use the state variable for the user id instead of passing id through the url.

 ---